doomerhunter/burp-log-requests-to-postgresql/README.md

 New features :
 - Asynchronous handling of database writes + batch handling of requests/responses
-- Added a PostgreSQL connector
+- Replaced the original SQLite connector by a PostgreSQL connector
 - Added the ability to filter out by tool (repeater, intruder, proxy...)
+- Adding some new columns (response headers, response lenght...)

-PRs have been pushed to the main repo
+PRs have been pushed to the main repo on part of the features.
+However I plan to keep developping this fork independently for "heavy" modifications that might not follow the philosophy of the OG extension

+OG Readme below - to be updated
 =======

 > [!NOTE]
 > This extension was mainly developed by [righettod](https://github.com/righettod).
 Thank you very much!